 By no sane reckoning can the ‘leadership of the company’ be absolved of responsibility in such a case.

 Knowing that the Church had left Searson and many others free to abuse, knowing that the Church was likely to continue with mendacious inaction if it believed it could get away with it, the plain people of Australia, in the collective person of 12 jurors, decided that they would act.
 Pell was the Church.
 Pell was guilty.

-To go by a recent interview (December, 2020) Cardinal Pell is confident that the new protocol he introduced for dealing with cases of clerical sexual abuse when he became Archbishop of Melbourne significantly reduced the number of new offenses.
+To go by a recent interview (December, 2020) Cardinal Pell is confident that the new protocol he introduced for dealing with cases of clerical sexual abuse when he became Archbishop of Melbourne significantly reduced the number of new offences.
 With the ‘Melbourne Response’, as it is called, Pell is claiming to have ‘broken the back’ of the abuse problem in his then jurisdiction.
 If this is true, he is to be highly commended.
-Whether the number of offenses is indeed close to zero, as Pell believes, remains to be seen, if it can be seen.
-Pell may be generalising from the number of new offenses for which the Archdiocese has agreed to pay compensation, which is a different matter.
+Whether the number of offences is indeed close to zero, as Pell believes, remains to be seen, if it can be seen.
+Pell may be generalising from the number of new cases for which the Archdiocese has agreed to pay compensation.
+This is a different matter.